bhawanaprasain/Pizzabot/README.md

 ## Introduction
 Welcome to the Pizzabot!
-This chatbot has been developed using the open-source machine learning framework [Rasa](https://rasa.com/).
-The chatbot can handle a variety of tasks, including taking the customer's order, suggesting menu items, providing information about toppings and finally confirming the order.
+This chatbot has been developed using the open-source machine learning framework [Rasa](https://rasa.com/).The chatbot allows users to book  flights to different destinations of Nepal.
+It can be extented to handle queries related to flight schedules, ticket prices, and seat availability.

 ## About RASA
 Rasa is an open-source machine learning framework that enables the development of conversational AI chatbots.
 The Rasa stack consists of two main components: